dsinecos/drone-location-tracker/docs/drone-simulator.md

     The `longitude` property returns the longitude in Decimal Degrees as a String The `timestamp` property returns the Unix timestamp as a Number

-    The `getPosition` function takes `droneId` as a parameter and on subsequent calls returns the position for the drone along a tracjectory instead of completely random positions
+    The `getPosition` function takes `droneId` as a parameter and on subsequent calls returns the position for the drone along a tracjectory based on the drone's last position.